lephuit/sample-wild-apricot-sso/README.md

 I am not affiliated with Wild Apricot; I am simply a user who has faced many of the same issues you are dealing with now.

+Start by downloading or cloning the contents of this repository to your PHP server.

 ### Modify includes/constants.php to provide your domain paths and API credentials.
 1. includes/constants.php
   * {YOUR_ACCOUNT_ID} - Your Wild Apricot master account ID: find in Settings under Account